alanmackenzie/guide-to-enterprise-drupal/README.md

 ### JavaScript.

-All your JavaScript should be wrapper in an outer context:
+All your JavaScript should be wrapped in an outer context:
 ```js
 (function ($) {
   // All your code here